goreleaser/goreleaser/www/content/put.md

     target: http://some.server/some/path/example-repo-local/{{ .ProjectName }}/{{ .Version }}/
     # User that will be used for the deployment
     username: deployuser
+    # An optional header you can use to tell GoReleaser to pass the artifact's
+    # SHA256 checksum withing the upload request.
+    # Default is empty.
+    checksum_header: -X-SHA256-Sum
     # Upload checksums (defaults to false)
     checksum: true
     # Upload signatures (defaults to false)